-SPF or sprayed polyurethane foam is made of two liquids namely isocyanate, resin or polyol along with an environmental friendly blowing agent that forms small bubbles as in the mixture as it is sprayed.
+SPF or sprayed polyurethane foam is made of two liquids namely isocyanate, resin or polyol along with an environmentally friendly blowing agent that forms small bubbles in the mixture as it is sprayed.
 When both of them are combined, they form a closed cell liquid that is then sprayed on roofs.

 Both liquids are pumped from different containers and are sprayed from a spray gun at a 1:1 ratio.
-When these two combine in the nozzle, they increase in size or expand 30 – 50 times as the bubbles continue to form which result in a solid, close celled yet light mass.
+When these two combine in the nozzle, they increase in size or expand 30 – 50 times as the bubbles continue to form which result in a solid, close-celled yet light mass.
 When this mixture is sprayed on top of a roof, it settles as a solid membrane.

-The mixture dries instantly after it is applied to a roof and as it expands, it makes the roof weather and water tight.
-Since the material is so light weight, the structure remains intact.
+The mixture dries instantly after it is applied to a roof and, as it expands, it makes the roof weather and watertight.
+Since the material is so lightweight, the structure remains intact.
 Once the SPF mixture is applied according to the suitable thickness, layers of elastomeric coating and granules are applied on top to protect the material from the sun’s rays.
 SPF can oxidize and get damaged otherwise.
 The layer thickens and can then be walked on for maintenance or other purposes.

 As far as commercial roofing systems go, a commercial foam roofing system can allow you to save energy and reduce costs because of the following reasons:

 As mentioned before, a foam roof is quite dense in structure which makes it thermal resistant.
 This is what is known as its R-value.
-Commercial foam roofing material has an R-value of 6.25/inch so if a roof requires a R19 insulation value, it will require 3 inches of this foam.
+Commercial foam roofing material has an R-value of 6.25/inch so if a roof requires an R19 insulation value, it will require 3 inches of this foam.
 As it is applied on top of the substrate, it reduces thermal expansion/contractions and reduces chances of condensation from forming underside.